jn1118/CSE-230-Final-Project/README.md

 Proposal for CSE230 final project

 Collaborators:

 - Yiyan Chen, A16186093, github: YiyanChen;
 - Qipeng Xu, A59011253, github: QipengXu;
 - Jiangnan Xu, A14534652, github: jn1118

-We are going to build up a minesweeper game using Haskell, which is going to be displayed on the terminal and allow one users to play.
+We are going to build up a Mamono game using Haskell, which is going to be displayed on the terminal and allow one users to play.

 Description:
 The size of the board is n x n, n depends on the difficulty the user chooses.
-Our game is a single-player puzzle video game.
+Our game is a single-player terminal game.
+Player gains levels by killing weak monsters and win when the user defeat them all.
 The objective of the game is to clear a square board containing hidden "mines" or bombs without detonating any of them, with help from clues about the number of neighbouring mines in each field.

-Rules of play: The game is played by revealing squares of the grid by clicking or otherwise indicating each square.
-If a square containing a mine is revealed, the player loses the game.
-If no mine is revealed, a digit is instead displayed in the square, indicating how many adjacent squares contain mines; if no mines are adjacent, the square becomes blank, and all adjacent squares will be recursively revealed.
-The player uses this information to deduce the contents of other squares and may either safely reveal each square or mark the square as containing a mine.
+Rules of play: The n x n board is divided into cells, with monsters (from level 1 to level 5) randomly distributed.
+The number on a cell shows the sum of the level of monsters adjacent to it (there are at most 8 monsters around one cell).
+Using this information, player can determine which cells are safe or contain mosters that the user is able to beat.
+The player has Level, HP, EX, and those information will display next to the board.
+Player can only beat monsters with lower or equal level.
+If a player successfully beats a monster, he/she will gain experience.
+Otherwise, he/she will lost HP according to the level of the monster.
+The player will increase level if he/she achieves the required experience for next level.
+The game will end if the player's HP is lower than 0.
+To win, the player need to defeat all monsters.

 Basic functionalities we are going to implement:

 1. Users can use those four keys mentioned above to move on the board and select which grid they want to reveal.
-Then, they can press d or f to reveal a mine or flag a bomb.
+Then, they can press d to "open" that cell.

-2. If a grid doesn't contain a bomb and it is reveal, a number will be shown to indicate how many adjacent bomb.
+2. If a grid doesn't contain a monster and it is revealed, the sum of the level of monsters adjacent to it will be shown.
 If the number is 0, adjacent grid will be revealed **recursively**.

-3. The game will record time a user uses.
-And a rank will be displayed to show all best records.
+3. The game will record the player's HP, EX, and level, and put all the information next to the board.

 Further functionalities we are going to implement:

-1. Reduced Uncertainty: the first grid chosen doesn't contain a bomn.
-2. Use cursor to select the grid they want to reveal or add flag.
+1. Generate board and randomly put the certain amount of monsters with different level on the board.

 Library we are going to use: Brick